JamiesonChase2/Model_bias_analysis/README.md

 This folder contains a Jupyter notebook for testing whether a model's SAE expertise-related features activate differently across gendered profession prompts.

-The project is inspired by the `SAE_fairness` paper workflow, but it uses a narrower fixed-feature design:

 1. Discover candidate expertise features from competence prompts.
 2. Filter those features using Neuronpedia descriptions.
 3. Run fixed-feature activation inference on matched profession prompts.